digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 1. First, navigate to the marketplace page, for the [Netmaker Application](https://marketplace.digitalocean.com/apps/netmaker), and click on the `Create Netmaker Droplet` blue button:

     ![Netmaker Marketplace App](assets/images/netmaker_marketplace_app.png)
 2. Next, you will be redirected to the Droplet creation page.
-Choose a plan that suffices your needs.
-A basic one of `$5 per month`, should be sufficient in most of the cases.
+A basic plan of `$5 per month` should be sufficient in most cases.
-3. Then, choose a region that's closest to you, and the corresponding VPC.
+3. Then, choose a region closest to you.
-4. Now, don't forget to add your `SSH` key for accessing the Netmaker Droplet console later on.
+4. Now, add your `SSH` key to access the Netmaker Droplet console later on.
 5. Finally, create the `Netmaker Droplet`.
-Optionally, you can change the `hostname`, and add custom `tags`.
+Optionally, you can change the `hostname` and add custom `tags`.
 It's a good idea to have backups enabled as well.

-Now, please wait for the Netmaker Droplet to be created and provisioned.
+Please wait for the Netmaker Droplet to be created and provisioned.
 In the end, you should get something similar to:

 ![Netmaker Droplet Finished](assets/images/netmaker_droplet_status_complete.png)